Our hair is popularly known as our “crowning glory” because it easily reflects an individual’s style and, usually, our personality.

-Condition is always a part of my bathing/showering routine because a good conditioner can work wonders for the hair.
-Find a condition with amino acids that help to repair damaged hair, and helps to keep your tresses smooth.
+Conditioning is always a part of my bathing/showering routine because a good conditioner can work wonders for the hair.
+Find a conditioner with amino acids that help to repair damaged hair, and helps to keep your tresses smooth.

 3. Diet and Exercise